bprovanbessell/SATfeatPy/documentation/features.md

 made, from which the entropy is calculated

 ### Features from New CNF Features and Formula Classification (Alfonso)
-- Three new features
 Features
-- Bunch of new graphs with weights
+- 8 graphs with weights
-- Binary Implication graph
-- Naive encoded restraints
-- Recursive weight heuristic

-New graphs
-- CV (clause variable) CV+ and CV- (for positive and negative literals) (degrees)
+  - Clause Variable (for positive variables, and negative variables, otherwise the same as previously described)
-- Variable graph (now with weights 2^-k) (without considering polarity) (degrees, weights)
+  - Variable graph (Does not consider polarity of literals, and with weights as the number of common clauses)
-- Clause graph (weights the size of the intersection of the clauses) (degrees, weights)
+  - Clause graph (Same as previously described, with weights the size of the intersection of clauses)
+  - Resolution graph (Connects clauses when they produce a non-tautological resolvant, weights as 2^-(|C_i union C_j| - 2))
+  - Binary Implication graph (BIG) (Edges correspond to the binary clauses in the current formula, and if the corresponding variable is implicated by the variables in that clause) (clauses as vertices, edge between clauses iff
-- Resolution graph (Connects clauses when they produce a non-tautological resolvant) (degrees, weights) (clauses as vertices, edge between clauses iff | C_i intersection (not C_j) | = 1) (there is one literal in clause i that also appears as negated in clause j), with weights 2 ^ -(|C_i union C_j| -2) (degrees, weights)
+| C_i intersection (not C_j) | = 1) (there is one literal in clause i that also appears as negated in clause j),

-For the literal graph (what graph exactly?), the sequence deg +- = max(deg_cv+(i), deg_cv-(i))/deg_cv+(i) + deg_cv-(i) (represents major polarity of each clause)

-Binary Implication graph
-Simple graph of a formula, contains all literals as vertices (V = lits(F)), all edges in the graph correspond to the binary clauses in the current formula E = {(a, b), (not b, not a) | {not a, b} elem F}.
+with weights 2 ^ -(|C_i union C_j| -2) (degrees, weights).
+All edges in the graph correspond to the binary clauses in the current formula E = {(a, b), (not b, not a) | {not a, b} elem F}.
 Sequence with the degree of each node is used.

-Sequences from said graphs are taken and stats calculated, with additional statistics such as quantiles, 0 weight occurrences and the number times in which the modal value occurs.

-Naive encoded Constraints
-Add undirected AND gates, Blocked AND gates, and Exactly One AND gates (psuedocode in paper)

-Recursive Weight Heuristic
+  - AND, BAND, EXO graph (These naive encoded restraints create 3 graphs, extracted from the BIG)
+- Recursive weight heuristic.
 The heuristic provides a score for each literal x that represents the tendency whether x is present in a model of the formula F.
 This is computed for 3 iterations.

+Sequences from graphs are the weights of edges and degrees ofnodes.
+Statistics from these are calculated (Similiar as to SATzilla, with additional statistics such as quantiles, 0 weight occurrences and the number times in which the modal value occurs.

 Please refer to [3] for a more detailed and theoretical description of the features.